 Live Webcast by the Exploratorium: Total Solar Eclipse Live from Micronesia

-to actually go to the Exploratorium unless you want to for a nice day
+No need to actually go to the Exploratorium unless you want to for a nice day at the museum.

 For the Micronesian island of Woleai where the Exploratorium Webcast team will be set up,